VanNostrandLab/clip/README.md

   -h, --help    show this help message and exit
   -o OUTDIR     Path of the base output directory, default: the manifest file's parent directory.
   -j JOBNAME    Name of your job, default: eCLIP
-  -e EMAIL      Email address for notify you the start and end of you job.
+  -e EMAIL      Email address for notify you the status (start, end, and abort) of you job.
   -s SCHEDULER  Name of the scheduler on your cluster, e.g., PBS (or qsub) or SBATCH (or slurm).
   -t TIME       Time (in integer hours) needed for your job, default: 32.
   -m MEMORY     Amount of memory (in GB) for all cores needed for your job, default: 32.